What are Roth IRA taxes & how do they work?

 Roth IRA tax-free investment growth

 One of the key benefits of a Roth IRA is that you’ll never pay taxes on your investment growth.
-When compared to a taxable brokerage account, a Roth IRA can save you hundreds of thousands of dollars over the years in income and capital gains taxes.
+When compared to a taxable brokerage account, a Roth IRA can save you hundreds of thousands of dollars over the years in ordinary income and capital gains taxes.

 By avoiding taxes, you allow your entire investment portfolio balance to stay intact and continue to grow.
 As a result, you’ll see your investments grow more quickly than you would outside of a tax-advantaged retirement account.

-Roth IRA flexible, tax-free withdrawals4
+Roth IRA flexible, tax-free withdrawals

 Another key benefit of Roth IRAs, and the reason they have become so popular among investors, is they provide tax-free retirement income.
 Unlike pre-tax retirement accounts, Roth IRA contributions are made with dollars you’ve already paid taxes on.
 As a result, you won’t pay any income taxes on the money you withdraw from your account.

-However, the same can’t be said about your investment earnings.
-To withdraw your investment earnings tax-free and penalty-free, you must meet the following requirements:
+To withdraw your earnings tax-free and penalty-free, you’ll have to meet the following requirements:

-1. It’s been at least five years since the start of the year in which you first contributed to the Roth IRA.
+1. It’s been at least five years since the start of the year in which you first contributed to the Roth IRA

 2. One of the following is true: